raz-mon/Prometheus-AI/README.md

 ```

 in order to run the menu-code from which you can choose the forecasting parameters.
 Executing this module will also run the forecasting method chosen on the data chosen, and plot the result or aggregate the loss respectively to the choice of 'plot one?'.

+There are many supplamentary methods you can run in order to manually control the data inserted, the forecasting method parameters etc.

 ## Useful links (one of the two):